Persisted Queries Link

 Differences between persisted queries and APQ

 With APQs, if the server can't find the operation ID the client provides, the server returns an error indicating that it needs the full operation string.
-If an receives this error, it automatically retries the operation with the full operation string.
+If an Apollo client receives this error, it automatically retries the operation with the full operation string.

 For more details on differences between persisted queries and APQ, see the GraphOS persisted queries documentation.